 Becoming Addicted to Drugs or Alcohol

-Drug use can start as a way to escape—but it can quickly make your life worse.
+Drug use can start as a way to escape—but it can quickly worsen your life.
 Besides just not feeling well, different drugs can affect your brain and body in many different ways.
 Here are a few:

 - Alcohol: You might have trouble making decisions, solving problems, remembering, and learning.